Side-by-side comparison of Claude Code, Cursor, and GitHub Copilot interfaces

 Winner: Claude Code for autonomous implementation, Cursor for guided implementation.

-Winner: Cursor for quick fixes, Claude Code for complex errors.
+Winner: Cursor for quick fixes, Claude Code for errors that span multiple files.

-Winner: Copilot for simple functions, Cursor/Claude Code for complex ones.
+Winner: Copilot for simple functions, Claude Code when you need production-grade edge-case handling.

 Cost Analysis